zitro/Bacchus/README.md

 * Installing software from a setup.exe file

+* Output an executable .sh for ease of launching

 ## Planned Features
 * Installing software from a self-contained exe file.

 * Application management.
 Bacchus will manage all of your installed applications for you so you don't need to remember which application you installed in which prefix and how to launch it.

+* Backups.
+Bacchus will allow you to make backups of your prefixes.
+If you need to move to a new machine you can just load your backups; you will not need to reinstall all of your applications.

+* Search for preset names directly from Bacchus, no need to know the exact name in advance

 * An install.rb script so you don't have to make all of the dotfiles yourself.